List of preserved steam locomotives in Germany: Class 01.0–2

 The Class 01 locomotives were the first production series standard express train locomotives in the Deutsche Reichsbahn.
 They were of the 4-6-2 or Pacific type.

 Class 01.5

-The Class 01.5 were reconstructed DRG Class 01 express locomotives (Rekoloks) reclassified by the Deutsche Reichsbahn in the GDR.
+The Class 01.5 were reconstructed DRG Class 01 express locomotives (Rekoloks) reclassified by the Deutsche Reichsbahn in East Germany.

 Class 01.10

 The Class 01.10 were standard express train locomotives with the Deutsche Reichsbahn.
 The Class 01.10 was an evolutionary development of Class 01 with 3 cylinders and streamlining.
 On the introduction of computerised (EDP) numbers, the coal-fired locomotives were renumbered to the 011 series and the oil-fired versions to 012.

 Class 03

 The Class 03 engines were built between 1930 and 1937 as express locomotives for routes that were only suitable for axle loads up to 18 tonnes.

 Class 03.0-2

 The low weight of this locomotive, which was based on the DRG Class 01, was achieved by using a light bar frame, smaller boiler and smaller cylinders.
 From running number 03 123 the pumps were located in the middle of the vehicle and from number 03 163 the locomotives had larger leading wheels.
 All locomotives had 2 cylinders.